shanewasley/portfolio-www.shanewasley.me/content/posts/accelerating-site-inspection/index.md

 ### Revisiting assumptions about our customer’s tools
 Early in the project, I had the opportunity to interview several of SKUR’s customers about their workflow.
 My goal was to understand how they used SKUR’s app, whom they were working with, and what other tools they used to get their job done.

 I went into the customer interviews assuming that SKUR’s app was the one tool that supported the customer’s task flow from end to end.
-Our product team had designed the experience to help our primary user, Carson, complete the critical tasks of identifying variance problems at the construction site and initiating a resolution to those problems with his team (for more on Carson, [see the related case study](/posts/lets-get-aligned/#carson-vdc-engineer)).
+Our product team had designed the experience to help our primary user, Carson, complete the critical tasks of identifying variance problems at the construction site and initiating a resolution to those problems with his team (for more on Carson, [see the related case study](/posts/aligning-models-reality/#carson-vdc-engineer)).
 Accordingly, we included all of the data in SKUR’s Variance Report and Variance Viewer to support Carson in this way.

 {{< webp image="/images/skur-vv/task-flow-tools-before.png" caption="We designed SKUR’s Variance Report and Variance Viewer to support our users’ task flow from end to end.
-At every step, whether it was reviewing the site or delegating actions to the team, we assumed our user would complete their work all within the app."  >}}
+At every step, from reviewing the site to delegating actions, we assumed our user would complete their work all within our app."  >}}

 However, as Carson walked me through his process at his desk, I learned that he only needed SKUR’s app for *one* of the many tasks he undertook to get his job done.
 Rather than reviewing the report, he jumped right into inspecting the highest variances in the Viewer (objects we colored red).
 After that, he left SKUR’s app to complete his workflow using other tools: Autodesk applications to confirm his variance assessment and email or calendar apps to take the next steps with his team.

 {{< webp image="/images/skur-vv/task-flow-tools-after.png" caption="After watching our users complete their work in the office, we learned that they did not use our app for as many tasks as we assumed.
-Instead, they only need SKUR’s app for one of their tasks: inspecting the highest variances that our app detected.
-They continued to use the same tools they already used with their team for the rest of their tasks."  >}}
+Instead, they ignored the report we produced and only needed SKUR’s app for one of their tasks: inspecting the highest variances that our app detected."  >}}

 Each interview with our primary user showed a similar pattern of tool use.
 The bottom line was that Carson only needed the Variance Viewer in SKUR’s app for the one crucial task that none of his other tools could do: inspecting the highest variance objects at his construction site.
+These findings revealed the priorities for our redesign: focus on inspection.

 ### Prioritizing inspection of high variances
 SKUR’s Variance Viewer was displaying data and input controls to support multiple tasks.
 Yet from user interviews, we learned that supporting one task— inspection— would deliver the most value for our customers.
 We knew we needed to transition from a high-level summary of the whole construction site to a detailed view of each high variance object within the structure.
 What we did not know was what specific data and controls we should display along with each object.